Trainings and Exercises

 Currently, the following trainings are offered:

 - Campus Community Emergency Response Team training.
-This 10-week, in-person course provides volunteers with a broad overview of disaster preparedness and response skills in a team-based environment.
+(C-CERT) This 10-week, in-person course provides volunteers with a broad overview of disaster preparedness and response skills in a team-based environment.
 The course involves both hands-on and lecture opportunities to learn skills and knowledge associated with emergency response.
 Click here to learn more about C-CERT at Virginia Tech.